FabienCarmagnac/ts-kafka/README.md

 #### Recent past for consumer

-From a consumer point of view, subscribing to timed-labeled data usually comes with the need of recent past. ts-kafka consumer provides historical data in a transparent than the real-time one.
+From a consumer point of view, subscribing to timed-labeled data usually comes with the need of recent past. ts-kafka consumer can provide historical data the same way than its notifies new data updates.

 ### Platform